Coritan/RealIP/README.md

-# TCPShield
+# MCSH
-TCPShield is the plugin for the same named DDoS mitigation service [TCPShield](https://tcpshield.com).
+MCSH is the plugin for the DDoS mitigation service [Coritan](https://coritan.com).

-This plugin is responsible for validating clients join via the TCPShield network.
+This plugin is responsible for validating clients join via the MCSH network.
 It also parses passed IP addresses so the server is aware of the real player IP address.

 ### Compatibility

-TCPShield is compatible with Spigot / CraftBukkit, BungeeCord and Velocity.
+MCSH is compatible with Spigot / CraftBukkit, BungeeCord and Velocity.

 When using Spigot / CraftBukkit, [ProtocolLib](https://github.com/aadnk/ProtocolLib) needs to be installed.

 ### Setup
 Setting up the plugin is easy as pie.
-Please follow [these](https://docs.tcpshield.com/panel/tcpshield-plugin) guidelines.
+Please follow the guidelines at [coritan.com](https://coritan.com).

 ### Compiling
-In order to compile TCPShield, [install Gradle](https://docs.gradle.org/current/userguide/installation.html) and run the following command in the project folder:
+In order to compile MCSH, [install Gradle](https://docs.gradle.org/current/userguide/installation.html) and run the following command in the project folder:
 ```
 gradle build
 ```